ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 ::
   pg_restore -d stage_db /home/calthorpe/yolo_stage_db.dump

-This is assuming the data you're loading is in a file called UF_yolo_data.dump and that it is in the home directory of the calthorpe user.
+This is assuming the data you're loading is in a file called "yolo_stage_db.dump" and that it is in the home directory of the calthorpe user.
 Adjust the path to the dump file as needed.

 Step 10.
 Prepare for data import
 ________________________________

 First, a work around that is needed on Amazon instances to work within the security system.

-Note: If you're doing a non-amazon installation then you'llw ant to substitute "local_prod" in place of "amazon_local" and can skip past the next few lines to "configuring the connection to the staging database".
+Note: If you're doing a non-amazon installation then you'll want to substitute "local_prod" in place of "amazon_local" and can skip past the next few lines to "configuring the connection to the staging database".

 Copy the PEM file that you're using to connect to the server to the /home/calthorpe/.ssh